 Selecting which kernel(s) to use is easy in some cases, and more difficult in others.
 If uncertain how to proceed you might begin by reading the tutorial named 34_naif_server (PDF).

-The text below is rather long and tedious, but it could help you in your quest.
+The text below is rather long but it could help you in your kernel selection.

 No matter which category of kernels you're looking at, and no matter what kernel type(s), be aware of how your selection(s) and loading order(s) will affect data priority when there are "competing data."
 Refer to the chart named "Kernel Precedence Rule" in the tutorial named 12_intro_to_kernels (PDF) for further information about precedence.